 Specific academic requirements to enter the Saint Louis University School of Medicine include a minimum of 90 semester hours (135 quarter hours) in undergraduate arts and science courses.

-The Committee on Admissions usually recognizes undergraduate credit given for advanced placement courses when it is indicated on a transcript.
-However, for the specific minimum requirements above, advanced placement credits are not generally acceptable.
-Upper level coursework may be used to fulfill the course requirements.
+The Committee on Admissions usually recognizes undergraduate credit given for Advanced Placement courses when it is indicated on a transcript.
+AP coursework is acceptable for prerequisites except for required biology and chemistry courses.
+Upper-level coursework may also be used to fulfill the course requirements.

 Since contemporary medical studies include the study of health and disease at the subcellular and molecular level, the study of biochemistry or cellular biology is highly recommended, though not required.
 Biochemistry may be taken in place of one semester of organic chemistry.

 Humanities-based writing-intensive coursework may be used as a substitute for the English requirement.
 Humanities is a broad category, including fine arts, history, philosophy, etc. Business, health or science-based courses cannot be used to fulfill the humanities or English requirements.
 Applicants must have at least 18 credit hours total of English and/or humanities courses, and one course cannot satisfy two requirements.
 Please include a course description with the secondary application when using a writing-intensive substitution.

 Applicants are expected to have pursued one area of knowledge or discipline in depth.
 The Committee on Admissions does not favor any specific major.
 Suitable major areas include the behavioral sciences and humanities, as well as the natural sciences.
 Those majoring in the behavioral sciences and humanities must demonstrate good performance in the natural sciences and those majoring in the natural sciences must, in turn, demonstrate a broad exposure to the humanities.
 Courses intended to satisfy basic requirements or completed online will not be considered.